Leo-Hoang/cushon-assignment-app/README.md

 This page allows the user to see their current investment.
 A button is located at the button which allows them to navigate to the investment form page.

 All of the data is dynamic, with the name changing as well as their investment (if it exists) on this page.
-We retrieve data using useSelector and not fulling taking advantage of Redux.
-Of course, with the time we were expected to work on things I had to cut corners and rush more than I would've liked.
-Design wise, I'm pretty happy.
-I took insipiration from Cushon's home page.
-I spent quite a bit of time creating the semi-functional navbar.
-I used css a lot for styling, and tried to avoid inline styles where I could.
+We retrieve data using useSelector.
+I took insipiration from Cushon's home page and spent quite a bit of time creating the semi-functional navbar.
+I tried to avoid using inline-styles as I could, and created several css files.
+Towards the end when I was rushing though I did add in some last minute margins inline.

 If the button is clicked, we land on the Investment Form Page:
 ![image](https://github.com/user-attachments/assets/cf6222ee-9135-4f65-a261-15f6759b61ff)

 This is the page where we directly manipulate with the backend through APIs.
 It uses a simple useForm to handle the data, and after submission is clicked we send the PUT API and redux handles the server update.
 An API to POST to the server is also written, but not needed as the assignment requires a maximum of one fund / investment per customer.
 However, this allows for future work if things were to change in the future.

 **TECHNOLOGIES**